THE ICE CHILD by Camilla Lackberg, Review: A shocking crime

 Disclosure: If you click a link in this post and make a purchase, I may earn a small commission.

 The Ice Child is the first of this prolific author’s novels I’ve had the opportunity to read.
 I was eager to see what in particular Lackberg had brought to the Scandinavian crime genre to garner her bestselling status.

-The tenacity of real-crime writer Erica Falck and dedication of police detective husband Patrik Hedstrom make a formidable team, and highly likeable leading duo.
+The tenacity of real-crime writer Erica Falck and dedication of her husband police detective Patrik Hedstrom make a formidable team, and highly likeable leading duo.

 With flashbacks to a shocking crime in the past, a series of everyday domestic family dramas play out alongside the investigation into the kidnapping and chilling torture of girls in their early teens.
 The intrigue is strong but elongated, with tangents allowing Lackberg to further develop the series’ secondary characters.
 From the frustration and levity of office politics to the challenges of parenthood and loss of a partner, these complementary storylines really ground the story, making it accessible to a very broad audience.

-While The Ice Child is not as fast-paced as some thrillers, Lackberg uses the harsh physical environment to heighten tension and the juxtaposition of childhood purity with such evil intent to great effect.
+While not as fast-paced as some thrillers, in The Ice Child Lackberg uses the harsh physical environment to heighten tension and the juxtaposition of childhood purity with such evil intent to great effect.

-While the alternating character narratives gradually allow readers to work out most answers for themselves, I was pleasantly blindsided by a twist at the end.
-There remains plenty of scope for this series to continue…
+Although the alternating character narratives gradually allow readers to work out most answers for themselves, I was still pleasantly blindsided by a twist at the end.
+With a strong leading character partnership in Erica and Patrick, there remains plenty of scope for this series to continue…

 Camilla Lackberg’s The Ice Child is a great chunky novel to sink your teeth into – an enjoyable weekend read.